 But hey Average Joe, what is the problem then, if all these people who say they are Christians are right with God and have the same power Jesus carried around with Him, then why are they seemingly getting run over in this crazy and chaotic world?
 Why are they so powerless?

 I think it has to do with the bird on a wire thought.
 Christians are like a bird on a wire and have power and protection around them.
 But that power is neutral if it is not in the loop with the positive tie to God in heaven.
-Or looking at it the other way, it is only when we set our feet on the earth (ly desires) does the protective power of God that normally keeps us in 100% tune with God become broken and cause us to miss what we have in our hands, or actually living inside of us.
+Or looking at it the other way, it is only when we set our feet on the earth (ly desires) does the protective power of God that normally keeps us in 100% tune with God become broken.
+It causes us to miss what we have in our hands, or actually what we have living inside of us.

-There are two loops, it is a matter of which wire in life we grab onto:
+There are two loops, it is a matter of which wire a Christian chooses to hold onto.

 It is a matter of choice.
-The easy choice, and sadly it seems the one many make, is to put our feet on the ground and live for all that everyone on the earth lives for.
-Money, fame, pleasure, people power and all the other things that we think makes a happy and successful human.
-Whether a Christian or not, the choice is there to tap into.
-The reason some Christians are powerless is not because God is powerless.
+The easy choice, and sadly it seems it is the one many take, is to put our feet on the ground and live for all that everyone on the earth lives for.
+Money, fame, pleasure, people power, and all the other things that we think make a happy and successful human.
+Whether you are a Christian or not, the choice is there to tap into.
+The reason some Christians are powerless is not that God is powerless.
 Huh?
 It is a matter of the connections.

 Just like a bird sitting on a single wire, it is in a neutral do-nothing position.
 If one feather touches another wire, it is fried.
 That seems like an awful analogy in comparing having a relationship with God or not having one.
 But a bird is free to do as it pleases, as are we.
 The law of power being neutral is a fact in electricity laws.
 Likewise, the analogy holds that we may make a choice to taunt the power and by joining in with the ways of the earth that is where we are most active and prevalent.
-In Romans chapter 8:9-10 it states (read below but, note the parentheses, which points out that those who never started a born again relationship through Christ were ever in the loop), you are in the earthly loop and already have decided once the inevitable death strikes, what will happen to you.
+In Romans chapter 8:9-10 it states (read below but, note the parentheses, which points out that those who never started a born again relationship through Christ were ever in the loop, if you have zero self-control maybe it is time to evaluate if you do know the All Good God or not), you are in the earthly loop and already have decided once the inevitable death strikes, what will happen to you.

 Or a choice like a free bird can be made on the other loop.
 It is about making the connection, one way or another.
 If choosing God, the loop we are stuck in can be broken like that helmet that saved my electrician friends life.
 Or like Uzzah experienced, the wrong loop sets one in a separated position.